wazroth/portfolio/index.md

 ### Short talk (5 minutes): What a baby taught me about affordances (2019)

 Presented at [Code4Lib 2019](https://2019.code4lib.org/).
-When my baby was about six months old, he gave me insight into how affordances work -- and how they fail.
+When my oldest kid was a few months old, he gave me insight into how affordances work -- and how they fail.

 * [Video of Code4Lib lightning talk](https://youtu.be/uXYIjJrfqnI?t=998)
 * [Slides](https://docs.google.com/presentation/d/1Uvi37lN1198snmkYbTmQ-f58_rtsjXYbr6n73hEYchY/edit)